Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Theoretical background

 When applying the BCS theory to two component fermionic atoms, the two-body scattering length $a_{3D}$ serves as an indicator of the interaction between atoms~\cite{Pethick-BEC,Ueda-book}, which can be tuned by a magnetic field.
 For many-body systems, the effective interaction may be approximated by a contact interaction with coupling constant $g_{3D}$.
 Away from resonance, $g_{3D}=\frac{4\pi\hbar^2a_{3D}}{m}$.
 However, Feshbach resonance has been used for studying BCS superfluids of cold atoms and the BCS-Bose-Einstein condensation (BEC) crossover~\cite{Pethick-BEC,Ueda-book}.
 Near a resonance, the renormalized interaction is $ \frac{1}{g_{3D}} = \frac{m}{4 \pi \hbar^2 a_{3D}}-\frac{1}{V}\sum_k\frac{1}{2\epsilon_k}$.
 Here $\epsilon_k$ is the dispersion of noninteracting fermions.
 For fermionic superfluids of cold atoms, $a_{3D}<0$ indicates the conventional BCS superfluid while $a_{3D}>0$ indicates a condensate of tightly-bound pairs.

+While the physics of proximity effect and spatial KZM is essentially 1D, we consider quasi-1D systems here for two reasons.
+Firstly, the Mermin-Wagner theorem~\cite{ChaikinP.M1995PoCM} rules out continuous long-range order in 1D, so Fermi superfluid in a quasi-1D setup is more appropriate.
+Secondly, the discussions here will be relevant to the elongated cigar-shape atomic clouds in experiments.
 In quasi-1D Fermi gases, the 1D effective coupling constant maybe expressed as \cite{Olshani} $g_{1D}=\frac{2\hbar^2a_{3D}}{m a_{\perp}^2}\frac{1}{1-A a_{3D}/a_{\perp}}$, where $A$ is a constant associated with the confinement induced resonance and $a_{\perp}$ is the characteristic length in the transverse direction.
 The effective interactions switch from attractive to repulsive at the confinement induced resonance $A=a_\perp/a_{3D}$.
 Therefore, $g_{1D}$ may be expressed as with the 1D scattering length given by $ a_{1D}=-\frac{a_{\perp}^2}{a_{3D}}(1-Aa_{3D}/a_{\perp})$.
 We remark that a quasi-1D BCS-BEC crossover occurs when the chemical potential changes sign because $a_{1D}$ is always positive.
-Hereafter we will drop the subscript $1D$.
+Hereafter we will drop the subscript $1D$ and implicitly assume strong confinements in the transverse directions.